 In addition, however, we look closely at other aspects of a candidate’s record: letters of recommendation, if any; grade trends; difficulty of courses taken; uniqueness of the applicant; leadership characteristics; evidence of integrity.

 Q-13.
 How are the “subjective” factors weighed?

 A-13.
-For some applicants, the personal statement required by our application (see the last question on the form) can carry the day.
-The personal statement is the student’s opportunity to provide us information that will cause us to choose him or her over other similar candidates.
+For some applicants, the required and/or optional written submissions can carry the day.
+The essay response(s) can be the applicant’s opportunity to provide us information that will cause us to choose him or her over other similar candidates.

 For others, something in a letter of recommendation may do it, or evidence of commitment to a particular endeavor.
 The point is that it’s an individual process, and for different applicants, different factors may tip the scale.

 Again, remember that the candidate needs to be “in the range” in order for the subjective factors to be given substantial weight.